tomahawkins/volleyball/practice.md

     - Message:
         - Do everything you did in #1.
 Do not lapse back into bad form.

-3. #2 adding a player to practice dig hits.
+3. #2 adding a player to practice digging hits.

 4. #3 adding a player to practice blocking.

+### Specialized Hitting Drills

-5. Specific hits: unique hits that take specific practice.
+- Specific hits: unique hits that take specific practice.
     - Fast tempo:
         - Outside hut.
         - Rightside red.